-Because it thrives under natural conditions, hemp is most often grown outside, with both male and female plants sown closely together to encourage wind pollination, which increases seed production.
+Because it thrives under natural conditions, hemp is most often grown outside, with both male and female hemp plants sown closely together to encourage wind pollination, which increases hemp seed production.
 The hemp plant grows sturdy and tall, up to 2 to 4 meters in height, without the need for herbicides or pesticides that can be harmful to consumers or the environment.

 To be considered hemp, a cannabis plant must contain no more than 0.3% tetrahydrocannabinol (THC) per dry weight.
 THC is the active compound in marijuana that causes its euphoric effect.
 At barely ⅓ of 1%, the levels of THC found in hemp are far lower than the psychoactive level.

 Furthermore, hemp is naturally higher in cannabidiol (CBD), one of over 100 cannabinoids that have so far been identified in the cannabis plant.
-CBD is completely non-psychoactive and therefore won’t cause a high, making it safe for use by anyone, regardless of age.
+CBD is completely non-intoxicating, making it safe for use by anyone, regardless of age.

 Hemp can be manufactured into many different products, and because it is more sustainable than other sources of fiber, oil, and fuel, hemp is the sustainable choice for our planet’s health.

 Hemp fiber can be efficiently used to create paper products, as well as textiles like fabric for clothing, rope, and canvas.
 It can also be used as a petroleum substitute in creating biofuels and bioplastics, meaning hemp can be a solution to our dependance on oil and plastics.